 Knowing that this is the reason you are moving will help you to understand what is really important in your new home, and it will ensure you are spending the money on moving for a very good reason.

-So, I hope that this has been eye opening for you!
+So, I hope that these reasons to move house (and why you may not need to) has been eye opening for you!

 If you are thinking of moving house in the near future, or know someone who is, then I hope you consider all the options and make the exact right choice for you.